yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/>

-8. Why Should We Bind The Function ?
+:white_check_mark: 8.
+Why Should We Bind The Function ?

 > - When you define a component using an ES6 class, a common pattern is for an event handler to be a method on the class.
 In JavaScript, class methods are not bound by default.
 If you forget to bind this.someEventHandler and pass it to onChange, this will be undefined when the function is actually called.
 > - This is a way of saving the current value of this, which is in scope during the call to the constructor, so that it can be used later when the function is called.